York, Newcastle and Berwick Railway: New lines

 The N&DJR had been given permission in 1846 for a line from Penshaw, on the main line just south of Washington, to a station in Fawcett Street in Sunderland.
 The line opened to freight on 20 February 1852 and passengers were carried after 1 June 1853.
-Authority for line through the Team Valley to Bishop Auckland was given to the YN&BR in 1848, but work did not start following Hudson's departure the following year.
+Authority for line through the Team Valley to Bishop Auckland was given to the YN&BR in the York, Newcastle and Berwick Railway (Main Line Improvement) Act 1848 (11 & 12 Vict. c. xxiv), but work did not start following Hudson's departure the following year.